jamiealquiza/sangrenel/README.md

 ### Overview

-Smashes Kafka queues with lots of messages.
+Smashes Kafka queues with lots of messages and reports performance metrics (to console and optionally, Graphite).
 Usage overview:

 <pre>
 % ./sangrenel -h